palomachain/docs/src/guide/develop/quick-start/paloma-js/smart-contracts.md

 ## Upload contract code

 You will first need a compiled WASM smart contract's binary to upload.
+Check the [available networks](../../../resources/networks.md) to chose the right `chainID`

 ```ts
 import { LCDClient, MsgStoreCode, MnemonicKey, isTxError } from '@paloma/Paloma.js';